Diane F. Barbee

 Freshness and surprise are qualities that come to mind when viewing Diane's work.
 She believes that life should be full of wonder and inspiration.
 Her philosophy allows her to enjoy a variety of subject matter.
 Considering herself an expressionist; she uses color to convey that and her subject matter is a vehicle to that end.
 Diane is an eternal optimist and hopes to bring that optimism to every painting she creates.

 Diane's work is widely collected throughout the United States and Canada.
 Today her work can be seen in top galleries throughout the United States and in collector's homes world-wide.
-She has been published Southwest Art Magazine and Arizona's Collector's Guide, with featured articles from 2006 to 2009.
+She has been published in Southwest Art Magazine and American Art Collector, with featured articles from 2006 to 2017.
 In addition the book Colour, Obsession, Joy and Torment included a feature about Diane.
 Many local newspapers have also published articles about Diane, including the Glendale Star and the Scottsdale Republic.